gem5/website/_pages/documentation/gem5-stdlib/7-using-local-data-sources.md

 ]
 ```

-The JSON object of a resource should adhere to the [gem5 resources schema](https://resources.gem5.org/gem5-resources-schema.json).
+The JSON file of a resource should adhere to the [gem5 resources schema](https://resources.gem5.org/gem5-resources-schema.json).

 **Note**: While the `url` field can be a link, in this case, I'm using a local file.